 - PureVPN Strong security, decent speeds, and good mobile apps.

-Despite France’s strong commitment to privacy, there are still myriad reasons to consider using a VPN to browse the web safely and securely in France.
+Despite France’s strong commitment to privacy, there are still many reasons to consider using a VPN to safely and securely browse the web in France.

 Using a VPN will also unlock a host of geo-restricted content on sites like Netflix, Hulu, and BBC iPlayer.
 For French residents traveling abroad, using a VPN is also an excellent option if you wish to continue streaming local premium services such as Eurosport, Canal+, and Play TV.